ncatlab/nlab-content/pages/7/9/2/0/297/content.md

   \,.
 $$

-This is the way that quantum mechancial time evolution is traditionally introduced in the textbooks.
+This is the way that quantum mechanical time evolution is traditionally introduced in the textbooks.

 But the equivalent formulation above in terms of locality of $U(-,-)$ is noteworthy.
 The condition of locality here is precisely what in [[mathematics]] is called _[[functor|functoriality]]_: the condition that a system of [[homomorphisms]] (here: linear/unitary operator) depends on another system of "directed data" (here: the time intervals $[t_1,t_2]$) such that [[composition]] is respected.